Ghost-chu/QuickShop-Reremake/.github/ISSUE_TEMPLATE/performance.md

 **Spark result link: (Require)**
  Install the spark at https://www.spigotmc.org/resources/spark.57242/, and execute /spark sampler --start to enable the spark sampler, wait 10mins and execute /spark sampler --stop to get sample result.
 - 【REPLACE ME TO SPARK PASTE LINK】

-**Timings link: (Optional)**
- Execute command /timings on to enable timings and wait for 10mins, then execute /timings paste to get timings link.
-- 【REPLACE ME TO TIMINGS PASTE LINK】

 **Additional context**